December 23, 2021

-In the modules section, turn on the ‘states interactions’ module
+In the modules section, turn on the ‘advanced interactions’ module

 For now there is only one state, the default one.
-This defaut state is applied as soon as the scene in loaded and ready.
+This defaut state is applied as soon as the project is loaded and ready.

-States actions are applied when the scene switch into the corresponding state.
+States actions are applied when a project switches into the corresponding state.

 On this first state, we’ll only show the sphere and hide the cube and the pyramid, to do so, we need 2 actions.